Data-Science-Unit/ChildPovetyAccesstoServicesV2/README.md

 # ChildPovetyAccesstoServicesV2
 Datasets for CPASv2 Project

-These datasets have been generated following the methodology developed by Watmough et. al. (https://www.nature.com/articles/s41597-022-01274-w) but with 100m resolution instead.
+These datasets have been generated following the methodology developed by Watmough et al. (https://www.nature.com/articles/s41597-022-01274-w) but with 100m resolution instead.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]